justin-mavity/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+The Dom or Document Object Model is a programming interface for HTML and XML documents.

 2. What is an event?

+Events are user interaction that takes place in a web page

 3. What is an event listener?

+Event listeners are functions that will execute when an event that the listener was waiting for is preformed.

 4. Why would we convert a NodeList into an Array?

+That way we can loop though each of the NodeList items. or HTML elements.

 5. What is a component?

+They are independent and reuseable bits of code.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.